pmahnke/stmgrts/_posts/2013/2013-06-06-dont_forget_the_crown_road_summer_fair_sunday_9_ju.md

 -   charity stalls
 -   hoopla
 -   food vendors including Sausalicious' German wurst and Happy Little Baker's cakes
--   aromatherapy from Earthflower Tharapies
+-   aromatherapy from Earthflower Therapies
 -   delicious refreshments from the Turk's Head
 -   a Punch and Judy show sponsored by Gymboree
 -   massages from Time for You